babsfeoba/knuckles_biometrics/README.md

 # knuckles_biometrics
-This repository contains all the codes used in this study
+This repository contains some code used in this study The datasebase used is available upon request at https://www4.comp.polyu.edu.hk/~csajaykr/fn1.htm